devflowinc/ruby-sdk/docs/DatasetApi.md

 Get Usage By Dataset ID

-Get Usage By Dataset ID  Get the usage for a dataset by its id.
+Get the usage for a dataset by its id.

 ### Examples